agileinfoways/bulb-animation/README.md

-# bulb-animation
+# Bulb Animaiton
-Bulb animation using jQuery and Few Images
+Bulb animation using jQuery and Few Images.
+You can start and pause animation as well.